soumyapriyadarshi99/js_prep/jsWorks.md

 callback queue consists of microqueue and macro queue

 event loop - it an infinity loop run through callback queue and evxecutes javascript code one by one.

+Event loop will take one by one asynchronous tasks to call stack and execute